 Trust meetings are held monthly, unless otherwise determined by the Trust Board.
-In the year ended 30 June 2016, Eleven scheduled Trust Board meetings were held.
-Ex-officio Board members may be represented by a nominee pursuant to clause 4, Schedule 3 of the Crown Lands Act 1989.
-Attendance was as follows:
+In the year ended 30 June 2017, no Trust Board meetings were held due the Wentworth Park Sporting Complex being under the authority of an Administrator, Mr Rod Gilmour.